Confused about whether or not your dog should say hi to others on leash? We've been there.

 Most canine professionals don’t recommend letting your dog interact with everyone you see out on your walks.

-On-leash greetings can correlate with common behavioral problems like overexcitement, leash pulling, leash reactivity, fear reactivity, and (in extreme cases) aggression.
+On-leash greetings can correlate with common behavioral problems like overexcitement, pulling, leash reactivity, general fear reactivity, and (in extreme cases) aggression.

 Risks of on-leash greetings with other dogs

-• Social dogs who learn to greet every new friend they see might become frustrated when it isn’t appropriate to say hi to another dog (like if the other owner declines, or you’re trying to relax at a restaurant patio when they walk by, or you’re in the vet’s office).
+- Social dogs who learn to greet every new friend they see might become frustrated when it isn’t appropriate to say hi (like if the other pet parent declines, or you’re trying to relax at a restaurant patio when they walk by, or you’re in the vet’s office).

-• Many owners tense up on the leash — without realizing — when their dog approaches another.
+- Many handlers tense up on the leash—without realizing—when their dog approaches another.
 This can make their pup stressed during on-leash greetings.

 Risks of on-leash greetings with people